Dommage: Music video

 The release of the music video struck a chord with viewers soon becoming a trending video.
 More than one million checked it in the first day of release.
 In the video clip, Louis is played by Panayotis Pascot, Diego by Samy Seghir, while Pauline is played by Pascale Arbillot.
 The clip, released on September 8, 2017, is directed by Benoît Pétré.

 At the end of February 2018, the video exceeded 100 million views.
 At the beginning of June 2018, the video ranked among the top 35 French-language music videos that have been the most watched on YouTube.

 Awards

 The song "Dommage" won the Best Original Song of the Year in 2018 during the Victoires de la chanson in France.

 In popular culture

 In a special feature La chanson secrète broadcast on 29 December 2018 hosted by Nikos Aliagas on TF1, the French singer Louane interpreted an acoustic version with the sisters Camille and Julie Bertholet and a 4-piece violin quartet.
-On screen three celebrities and actual friends of Bigflo & Olo made cameo appearances.
+On screen three celebrities and actual friends of Bigflo & Oli made cameo appearances.
 The show had been recorded at La Seine Musicale in Sèvres.

-The song Dommage has been heard by a YouTuber after a Bop It game speaking in French use the word to let the player know they done something wrong.